 Walk through Historic Schoenbrunn Village by only lantern light and take in the crisp Autumn air from 7:30PM-9:30PM.
 Enjoy tasty treats and interact with villagers from the 18th century.
 Regular Admissions Apply

-October 8th- Clayworker’s Picnic (held in conjunction with the Twin City Fall Festival this year)
+October 8th- Clayworker’s Picnic (held in conjunction with the Twin City Fall Festival)

 Games, food and the Annual Little Miss Clay Pageant held throughout the day.